fkuersch/obsidian-import-yinote/README.md

 - Use your own markdown template for importing your YiNotes
 - Use [oembed](https://oembed.com) metadata in your template
-- Save attached images to your vault
+- Download and save attached images to your vault
 - Only attach images with certain keywords appearing in the note

 https://user-images.githubusercontent.com/11154738/198824274-7c65aeb9-6c5c-4929-99b1-49fb1d062832.mp4